Zen to Go Logo

 On the contrary.
 The lymphatic system is superficial.
 Excessive pressure can collapse lymphatic vessels.
 The technique must be gentle and precise to be effective.

 It requires specialized training.
-The therapist must thoroughly understand the anatomy and pathways of the lymphatic system to correctly direct the flow of lymph.
+The therapist must have a thorough understanding of anatomy and the lymphatic pathways to correctly direct lymph flow.

 It is a maintenance therapy.
 The benefits are noticeable from the first session, but for lasting results, especially in chronic cases, regularity is needed.

-"It’s only for people with medical issues like lymphedema."
+"It is only for people with medical problems such as lymphedema."

-Although it is key in medical treatments, it is also very beneficial for general wellness, sports recovery, stress, and body aesthetics.
+Although it is key in medical treatments, it is also very beneficial for general well-being, sports recovery, stress, and body aesthetics.

-Understanding these points helps you have realistic expectations and value the technique for what it truly is: an amazing support for your body’s detoxification and balance systems, not a magic solution.
+Understanding these points helps you have realistic expectations and value the technique for what it really is: an amazing support for your body’s detoxification and balancing systems, not a magic solution.

 Main benefits for your health and well-being